yves-d/BlockSearch/README.md

 2. Minimal logging was implemented, as there was no specific requirement.

-3. There was no requirement excluding the use of third-party libraries to perform key parts of the exercise.
-The Nethereum Nuget package comes to mind, and warrants a special mention.
+3. There was no requirement that would exclude the use of third-party libraries to perform key parts of the exercise.
+The Nethereum Nuget package comes to mind, and warrants a special mention as it was particularly helpful.

+4. The front-end razor view was built as minimally as possible (with minimal consideration to presentation), as it was assumed the focus of the exercise was to demonstrate back-end code writing, structure, testing, and documentation.

+5. Where relevant, code sourced from other people's work was referenced accordingly.

 ## Production - Things to consider